• Skip to main content

 Vancouver instantly awakened my senses, captivating my imagination and leaving me wanting more.
 A modern metropolis set in a backdrop of vivid blue water, dense forest, and often snow-capped mountains in the distance.

 Our Vancouver itinerary combines excitement, energy, and an invigorating appeal of the great outdoors.
-Visitors hike, cycle, sail, shop, relax at a cafe, or sip a sunset cocktail on a mountain-top patio.
+Visitors hike, cycle, sail, shop, relax at a cafe or sip a sunset cocktail on a mountain-top patio.

-It’s been called a “city of nature,” a laidback atmosphere offering epic views and majestic peaks reflected on glass skyscrapers.
+It’s been called a “city of nature,” with a laidback atmosphere offering epic views and majestic peaks reflected on glass skyscrapers.
 In Vancouver, you won’t have to choose between the city and nature as they blend effortlessly.

 After multiple visits, Vancouver remains one of our favourite cities worldwide.